 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

-Purpose: This assessment is a valuable for employers to evaluate potential mental health problems in job candidates for jobs such as police officers, public safety officers, corrections officers, state troopers, security guards, etc. The PAI® provides valuable insights that are not available with normal pre-employment assessment tools, and it meets most standards for a clinical evaluation requirement as part of the hiring process.
+Purpose: This assessment is a valuable for employers to evaluate potential mental health problems in job candidates for jobs such as police officers, public safety officers, corrections officers, state troopers, security guards, etc. The PAI® (Personality Assessment Inventory: for Law Enforcement) provides valuable insights that are not available with normal pre-employment assessment tools, and it meets most standards for a clinical evaluation requirement as part of the hiring process.

 Background of the PAI: Developed by Leslie Morey, Ph.D. of PAR, Inc., the PAI® sets the standard for the assessment of adult psychopathology.
 A licensed user of this outstanding clinical evaluative tool will provide interpretation and reporting of results.
 This objective inventory of adult personality assesses psychopathological syndromes for 22 scales and provides information relevant for clinical diagnosis, treatment planning, and screening for psychopathology.
 Since its introduction, the PAI has been heralded as one of the most important innovations in the field of clinical assessment.
 Reliability studies indicate that the PAI has a high degree of internal consistency across samples–results are stable over periods of 2-4 weeks (median and test-retest correlations exceed .80).
 Validity studies demonstrate convergent and discriminant validity with more than 50 other measures of psychopathology.